 After receiving approval for a special issue, Guest Editors need to adhere to the following guidelines:

-- Adherence to Journal style.
-It is the responsibility of Guest Editors to draw the attention of contributing authors to the Journal’s style, as specified in the Journal’s web pages, and to ensure that submitted material adheres to this style.
+Adherence to Journal style and critical orientation.
+It is the responsibility of Guest Editors to draw the attention of contributing authors to the Journal’s style and critical orientation, as specified in the Journal’s web pages (i.e. aims and scope statement and instructions to authors), and to ensure that submitted material adheres to this style.

-- Where Guest Editors elect to manage the peer review process themselves, they will be given access to the journal’s ScholarOne site through which manuscripts are managed.
+– Where Guest Editors elect to manage the peer review process themselves, they will be given access to the journal’s ScholarOne site through which manuscripts are managed.
+In addition to reviewers assigned by the Guest Editor, the journal’s Editor-in-Chief will assign each manuscript with a reviewer/s from the Editorial Board.
+Guest Editors should not consult with authors about decisions on their manuscripts until the decision has been conveyed to authors through the ScholarOne system.
 This ensures that a high standard of peer review is maintained.

-- In cases where the permanent editorial staff manage peer review, guest editors liaise with authors to ensure that initial and revised versions of manuscripts are submitted by agreed dates, in order to meet the Journal’s publishing deadline.
+– In cases where the permanent editorial staff manage peer review, guest editors liaise with authors to ensure that initial and revised versions of manuscripts are submitted by agreed dates, in order to meet the Journal’s publishing deadline.
 The Guest Editor(s) are expected to provide the Editor In Chief with the names and contact details of international scholars in the relevant field who would be suitable reviewers.
 The Journal also draws on its own reviewers.
-The Editor In Chief’s judgement about the quality of the papers and whether they should be published are based upon these reviews.
+The Editor In Chief’s judgement about the quality of the papers and whether they should be published are based upon these reviews, including reviews provided by the Editorial Board.
 Authors are of course provided with an opportunity to revise their work in light of reviews and the Guest Editor(s) need to liaise with authors to address any concerns.

-- Instructions for Authors.
-All manuscripts are to be submitted via the Journal’s ScholarOne website.
+Instructions for Authors.
+All manuscripts are to be submitted via the Journal’s Submission Portal.
 Specific instructions for authors preparing individual manuscripts for submission to CSE can be found here.
 These should be taken into account when preparing a proposal for a special issue and, if accepted, when working with authors to prepare their manuscripts for inclusion in the special issue.

 Note that the decision to publish all or any part of a special issue remains at the discretion of the Editor-in-Chief.